LucasWaelti/kalibr-wiki/Calibration-target.md

 asymmetricGrid: False      #use asymmetric grid (opencv) [bool]
 ```

-##Tipps/Problems
+##Tips/Problems

-    Make sure the printed target is as flat as possible.
-Best is to glue it to a rigid plate such as aluminum or stable wood.
+* Make sure the printed target is as flat as possible.
+Best is to glue it to a rigid plate such as aluminum or acrylic glass.
-    Most printers will scale the target during the printing process.
-Make sure to remeasure the important sizes and use this data during the calibration.
+* Most printers will scale the target during the printing process.
+Make sure to remeasure the important sizes and provide this data during the calibration.
-    Reserve a white border around the calibration target.
+* Reserve a white border around the calibration target (min. the size of one grid element)

 ## References
 Please cite the appropriate papers when using this library or parts of it in an academic publication.